MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed an issue where users were unable to use the Pair button after enabling Developer mode with provisioning packages unless they disabled and re-enabled Developer mode.

 ## Windows Holographic, version 1903 - November 2020 Update
-Build 18362.1084
+- Build 18362.1084

-This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest Windows Holographic, version 20H2 which is a feature release build.
+This monthly quality update doesn't contain any notable changes, we encourage you to try out our latest feature release build Windows Holographic, version 20H2.

 ## Windows Holographic, version 2004 - October 2020 Update
 - Build 19041.1124